/ EN

 Annual events

-mid-June to July during the rainy season.
+From mid-June to July during the rainy season, hydrangeas bloom in full glory across the grounds.

-Permanent memorial service
+Eternal memorial service

 This is a grave maintained with care and respect by the temple.